-Many factors control fast breathing in dogs, and sometimes the underlying problem can be life threatening, especially when your dog is at rest.
+Many factors control fast breathing in dogs, and sometimes the underlying problem can be life-threatening, especially if it happens when your dog is at rest.
+You should definitely be watchful if your pup has a breathing rate over 30 breaths a minute, because this is considered too fast.
 Excessive and rapid breathing while resting is called tachypnea and may be a symptom of the following medical conditions:

 The severity of your dog’s tachypnea will depend on the underlying condition causing him to breathe fast.
 It is important to bring your dog to the veterinarian to determine how serious the threat is and how to treat rapid breathing best.

 Why Breathing Fast While Resting Occurs in Dogs

 There may be several reasons why your dog is breathing fast while at rest.
 If he has just finished playing hard and is taking a rest, it is normal for him to pant or breathe rapidly for a few minutes.
 However, if he does not settle his breathing or breathes fast without exerting himself, there may be an underlying medical reason.

 Dogs do not have sweat glands and use their breathing as a means to cool themselves off.
 When they become overheated, they will breathe rapidly and excessively.
 Signs of heat stroke, also known as hyperthermia, include elevated body temperatures of 103F or higher, drooling, weakness, and seizures.
 Dogs who have flat faces, such as Pugs, Boxers, Bulldogs, Boston Terriers, Lhasa Apsos, Shih Tzus, and Bull Mastiffs are at increased risk of heat stroke because they cannot pant as effectivity.